Pete Browning: Later career

 Browning lost his appetite for playing in Louisville during a hellish 1889 season.
 That year, the luckless franchise (by now known as the Colonels) finished last in the league with 27 wins and 111 losses, 66.5 games behind the top club.
 The season included not only a major league record 26-game losing streak, but also a narrow escape from the Johnstown Flood and the sport's first-ever strike.
 In the dispute, Browning was one of six players who refused to take the field as a protest against a series of heavy fines assessed by team owner Mordecai Davidson.
 The game took place as scheduled with the assistance of three local amateurs, and the striking players returned to work before the next contest.
 Browning finished the season with a .256 average, the first time he was not among the league's top three hitters.
 He left the American Association after eight seasons with a .345 career average, which would stand as the best mark by any player with more than one season in the league; Tip O'Neill ranks second at .343.

 As a result of these events, as well as other labor disputes throughout the sport, Browning — along with nearly all the game's stars — chose to jump to the Players' League for the 1890 season, and played for the Cleveland Infants.
 The American Association had long been considered inferior to the NL, but in that season Browning proved that he was indeed among the game's top hitters by winning his third batting title with a .373 mark.
 The league dissolved after its sole season, and Browning spent the remaining four years of his career bouncing around between franchises in the NL.
 He spent time with the Pittsburgh Pirates (1891) and Cincinnati Reds (1891–92), then was back with the Colonels, who had joined the NL in a league merger (1892–93), before ending his major-league career in 1894 with a handful of appearances for the St. Louis Browns and Brooklyn Bridegrooms in the National League.
-(He began the 1894 season playing minor-league ball for "Kelly's Killers" of Allentown, Pa. in the Pennsylvania State League.
-The team was managed by future Hall-of-Famer Mike "King" Kelly.)
+He began the 1894 season playing minor-league ball for "Kelly's Killers" of Allentown in the Pennsylvania State League.
+The team was managed by future Hallof Famer King Kelly.
 His last professional season was in 1896 with the Columbus Buckeyes in the Western League.

-In the years before 1893, among players with at least 2500 career at bats, his batting average of .341 ranked behind only Dan Brouthers (.343) and Dave Orr (.342), with his slugging mark of .467 trailing only those of Brouthers (.520), Orr (.502), Roger Connor (.488) and Sam Thompson (.468).
-His recognized career hit total through 1893 ranked 10th in major league history to that point.
+In the years before 1893, among players with at least 2,500 career at-bats, his batting average of .342 ranked behind only Cal McVey (.346), Dan Brouthers (.343) and Dave Orr (.342). with his slugging mark of .467 trailing only those of Brouthers (.521), Orr (.502), Roger Connor (.486) and Sam Thompson (.475).
+His recognized career hit total through 1893 ranked 12th in major league history to that point.
 Brouthers, a five-time champion, was the only other major league player to win more than two batting titles in the 19th century.